Friday, May 15, 2026

 It’s crucial to present your class projects as polished and professional work.
 Spend time refining your designs after the assignment has been completed.
 You can update them with new tools, fonts, or design techniques that are trending in the industry.
 Additionally, try to incorporate mockups to give the designs a realistic and professional appearance.

-Tip: Use high-quality mockups for print, web, or logo designs to show how your work would appear in real-world settings, like business cards, websites, or billboards.
+Tip: Use high-quality mockups for print, web, or logo designs using tools like Adobe Photoshop or Adobe Illustrator to make your work look professional.

 3. Be Selective

 Don’t feel the need to include every class project you’ve ever completed.
 Select the ones that showcase your best skills and align with the type of work you want to do professionally.
-If you’re aiming to be a UX/UI designer, for example, focus on class projects that reflect your knowledge of user-centered design.
+If you’re aiming to be a UX/UI designer, for example, focus on class projects that reflect your knowledge of user-centered design and understand whether does graphic design need coding.

 Conclusion